Overview of Funding for Pre-K–12 Education

 Federal, state, and local governments fund K–12 public education in the United States.
 Under the Constitution, the state is responsible for public education.
 Annual funding levels vary dramatically across the country, with an average range from $4,000 to $10,000 for students without disabilities and $10,000 to $20,000 for students with disabilities.
 The federal government contributes about 10% of the total budget for both groups, primarily in the form of categorical grants to state education agencies.
 Local taxes generate the bulk of school funding (40%–50%).
 The heavy reliance on local property taxes causes significant funding differences within and across states.
 Some states have attempted to address the inequity by developing formulas that help equalize disparities and increase funding to disadvantaged areas.

-Federal special education funding comes primarily from two sources: the Elementary Secondary Education Act (ESEA), currently known as No Child Left Behind and the Individuals with Disabilities Act (IDEA).
-ESEA provides categorical funding to support student achievement in low-income areas.
+Federal special education funding comes primarily from two sources: the Every Student Succeeds Act (ESSA) and the Individuals with Disabilities Act (IDEA).
+ESSA provides categorical funding to support student achievement in low-income areas.
 IDEA accounts for the bulk of the federal government's ongoing contribution to special education.

 The Individuals with Disabilities Education Act (IDEA) ensures services to children with disabilities.
 IDEA governs how states and public agencies provide early intervention, special education, and related services to children and youth.
 Infants and toddlers with disabilities (birth–age 2) and their families receive early intervention services under IDEA Part C. Children and youths (ages 3–21) receive special education and related services under IDEA Part B. The total IDEA state allocation is split between Parts B and C. The state distributes the funds to the local systems to be used in accordance with state and federal law.
 The state has the option to reserve a small portion of the total federal allocations for discretionary purposes.